CNDSI

 The Cooperative Nuclear Disarmament and Sustainability Initiative - CNDSI is a collaboration of the Columbia University’s Advanced Consortium on Cooperation Conflict and Complexity (AC4) and the Sant’Egidio Foundation for Peace and Dialogue - SFPD.

-The preliminary exploration for the Megatons to Megawatts program is expected to be completed by August 31, 2025.
-The actual participatory evaluation is scheduled for December 31, 2028 and it will be launched through a working seminar at Columbia University, June 16th, 2025.
+The participatory evaluation of the Megatons into Megawatts program is scheduled for December 31, 2028, and was launched through a working seminar at Columbia University, June 16th, 2025.
 For more information: